vasilakisfil/Introspected-REST/README.md

   * Delete a user `DELETE /users/{id}`: Updates a `User` with the specified attributes

 _`Users` and `User` are 2 distinct resources which are often, mistankingly, missthought as a single, one, resource.
-Also, the fact that `Users` is a collection of `User` objects is because it suits our needs but it's not necessary to be like that._
+Also, the fact that `Users` is a collection of `User` objects is because it suits our needs but it doesn't have necessarily to be like that._

-As we mentioned, `User` resource has also some associations (or relations/relationships if you prefer).
+As we mentioned, `User` resource has also some associations (or relations/relationships if you prefer), like `Microposts`.

 #### 7.1.1.
 User resource
 In plain JSON the User resource would look like: